 What is CIT?

 The Crisis Intervention Team (CIT) program is a model community initiative designed to improve the outcomes of police interactions with people living with mental illnesses.
 CIT programs are built on local partnerships between law enforcement agencies, mental health providers and advocates.
 They involve individuals living with mental illnesses and families at all levels of decision-making and planning.
-CIT programs typically provide 40 hours of training for law enforcement on how to better respond to people experiencing Read More
+CIT programs typically provide 40 hours of training for law Read More